 Standardisation in DRIVER+

 The DRIVER+ project will extensively promote its results through various standardisation activities.
 The activities are targeted to raise awareness within the DRIVER+ project about existing standards and standardisation activities in the field of crisis management and to identify standardisation needs of the project.
 The project has already identified some relevant standards.
 These standards reflect the state-of-the-art and build the basis for future standardisation ideas.
-These ideas are presented below and will be assessed until the end of 2018.
-You are warmly invited to check out the ideas and to take part in the assessment of these ideas!
+These ideas are presented below.
+A survey on the ideas was sent out in December 2018.
+An assessment of the feedback received was made.
+The results are presented below.

 What is a standard?